KasdevTech/kasdevtech.github.io/content/AZ-104/az-104-series1-1.1-azure-ad-overview.md

 ---
-title: AZ-104 Deep Dive Series — Azure AD Overview & Tenant Fundamentals
+title: AZ-104 — Azure AD Overview & Tenant Fundamentals
 description: Explore Azure Active Directory, tenants, domains, directory structures, and licensing.
 Understand how Azure AD forms the backbone of identity and access management in Microsoft Azure.
 date: 2025-10-08
 author: Kasi Suresh
 tags: [Azure, AZ-104, AzureAD, Identity, Tenant, Governance]
-type: "Azure"
+type: "az-104"
 ---

 # AZ-104 Deep Dive — Azure AD Overview & Tenant Fundamentals

-Welcome to the **KasdevTech AZ-104 Deep Dive Series**, where we explore each exam skill in depth with real-world context.
+Welcome to the **KasdevTech AZ-104 **, where we explore each exam skill in depth with real-world context.
 This post — **Series 1, Part 1.1** — covers the **foundations of Azure Active Directory (Azure AD)** and the **tenant model**, which is crucial for every Azure Administrator.

 ---